azamat-frontend/azamatfrontend/README.md

 ---

-I'm a self-taught passionate Frontend developer.
+I'm a self-taught passionate Frontend Developer.

 A Frontend Developer specializing in JavaScript technologies.
 Professional experience with the technologies listed in the **toolbox** below.